canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/fixing-a-bug.rst

 Make sure you mark it as a patch (the Ubuntu Sponsors team will automatically be subscribed) and that you are subscribed to the bug report.
-You will then receive a review anywhere between several housr from submitting the patch to several weeks.
+You will then receive a review anywhere between several hours from submitting the patch to several weeks.
 If it takes longer than that, please join ``#ubuntu-motu`` on ``freenode`` and mention it there.
 Stick around until you get an answer from someone, and they can guide you as to what to do next.